financial-astrology-research/financial-astrology-machine-learning/README.md

 - To Tole (founder of Zignaly) that hired me to work at him startup and helped me to learn all I know about crypto-currencies trading.
 - To the book store saleswoman that helped me to discover the great astrology catalogue that was waiting for me at Donceles, Mexico City.
 - Finally, to the Financial Astrology Research community that keeps motivating and encouraging to keep researching, improving the models and sharing all the astrological knowledge that have accumulated through this long journey.

+# Join Us at the Financial Astrology Research Group

+If you found this project inspiring and willing to get involved in the research, please avoid the hard way, the solo effort is very difficult to persists and progress is made slow.
+Join efforts with the great research team we built at Financial Astrology Research Group at Telegram: https://t.me/financial_astrology_stats